Data Ingestion Recipe Parsing Workflows

 CSV Bulk Import Automation

-1. Schema Enforcement & Validation Contracts
+Phase 1 — Schema Enforcement and Validation Contracts

 from pydantic import BaseModel, Field, field_validator